jonelo/jacksum/README.md

 ## History

-Jacksum went to live and to the public in July 2002 on https://sourceforge.net/projects/jacksum/.
-Starting with version 3.0.0 it moved its repo to GitHub in Sept 2021.
+Jacksum was published in July 2002 on https://sourceforge.net/projects/jacksum/.
+In September 2021, starting with version 3.0.0, it moved its repo to GitHub.

 ## License